 It’s a debate that’s hot even today.
 Are Christians to tithe?
 Is it Biblical or unbiblical?
 Is it under law or under grace?
 Let’s take a look at this dividing practice.

 As the church leaders convicted us of stealing, I remember looking around to those who possessed less than most.
-Were they to give the same amount to the wealthy?
 Of course, it was taught that God blesses those who blessed Him, but I’m sure it still conjured up worry.
 So, are we to tithe today?
 And if so, are we disobeying God when we don’t?